dojo/dojo.io/site/source/tutorials/007_theming/index.md

 In Dojo, we differentiate between two types of styles:

-* Structural styles: these are the minimum necessary for widget function
+* Structural styles: these are the minimum necessary for a widget to function
-* Visual styles these are are themeable
+* Visual styles these are themeable

-The current CSS in the example app provides the structural styles, we will now go over how to create and manage themes.
+The current CSS in the example app provides the structural styles, we will now review how to create and manage themes.

 In order to theme our widgets, we must ensure that they each extend `ThemeableMixin` and should change their top level class name to `root`. `ThemeableMixin` provides a `this.classes` function for looking up class names in the provided `theme` file and applies the processed class names.
 We change the top level class names to `root` in order to provide a predictable way to target the outer-node of a widget.